yvhs-project212/sensors/Limit-Switches/README.md

 which of 2 signals will go to our roboRIO.
 We'll use one signal to indicate that the switch is *not* active, and the other signal to indicate that it *is* active.
 Since this is a digital signal, we'll use a logical 1 (+5V or +3.3V) for one signal, and a logical 0 (0V) for the other.
-We can use them either way around (as long as the electrical team and programming team agree on which means what!).
+We could choose either way -- a logical 1 could mean either "we're NOT at the limit" or "we ARE at the limit" -- as long as the electrical team and programming team agree on which means what!
+However, choosing a logical 1 to mean "we're NOT at the limit" saves a little power.

 # How do I wire a limit switch?